-Downtown businesses remain open and accessible during this project.
-For updates see CityofKingston.ca/Princess.
+Businesses on downtown Princess Street remain open and accessible during this project.

 WELLINGTON AND PRINCESS CONSTRUCTION

-The southbound lane of Wellington Street is closed until the end of September to accommodate construction of the new Scotiabank building at Wellington and Princess.
-Motorists can access the Angrove Parking Lot off Wellington.
+The southbound lane of Wellington Street will be closed from Friday, April 14 until the end of September to accommodate construction of the new Scotiabank building at Wellington and Princess streets.
+Motorists will continue to be able to access the Angrove Parking Lot off Wellington Street.